 - (1) The fall-planted crop failed, crop insurance coverage was not available for the fall-planted crop, and the insured is not eligible for any payment associated with the crop loss; e.g.; insured plants fall wheat in a county that only offers coverage for spring-planted wheat (there is no insurance available for fall wheat); - (2) Failure of the fall-planted crop occurs prior to the time that planting of spring crops normally begins in the county; - (3) No benefit, including any benefit under any USDA program, was derived from the failed fall-planted crop; - (4) The fall-planted crop is not an established forage stand.
-Refer to subsection I below regarding PP eligibility when there is an established forage stand in place; and - (5) An insurance policy with PP coverage is in place for the spring crop that is intended to be planted and there are no statements on the SP that would make the crop being claimed as PP uninsurable (e. g., The PP crop being claimed is soybeans after wheat that headed by the FPD of the soybeans, unless an insured cause in the PP period prevented the insured from being able to terminate the wheat before it headed.
-If there was no insured cause that prevented the wheat from being terminated before it headed, there would not be an insurable cause that prevented soybeans from being planted).
+Refer to subsection I below regarding PP eligibility when there is an established forage stand in place; and - (5) An insurance policy with PP coverage is in place for the spring crop that is intended to be planted and there are no statements on the SP that would make the crop being claimed as PP uninsurable (e. g., The crop being claimed is soybeans.
+The soybean SP requires that a cover crop be terminated by a certain crop stage or date.
+Soybeans would not be insurable and PP coverage would not be available if the cover crop was not terminated by that date or crop stage specified in the SP unless an insured cause in the PP period prevented the insured from being able to terminate the cover crop by the date or crop stage specified in the SP.
+If there was no insured cause that prevented the cover crop from being terminated by the specified crop stage or termination date, there would not be an insurable cause that prevented soybeans from being planted and PP coverage would not be provided).